How Do Edmonton Realtors Earn their Commissions?

-A good real estate agent will follow up email, texts and missed calls within a timely manner.
+A good real estate agent will follow up on email, texts and missed calls in a timely manner.
 REALTORS® can easily receive dozens of emails every day and it is so important not to get sidetracked with the unnecessary emails which can gobble up an agents valuable time.

 Closings require toe follow-ups with lawyers to ensure they have all the necessary documents including any recent amendments, walk-through with builders and buyers prior to the closing date and making arrangements for keys once the title has been transferred.
 And of course,e re-arranging the real estate agents schedule to accommodate the meeting time with the buyer.

 Other Related Services